lcapellino/Typo3_Mailman_ext/Documentation/Documentation.rst

 Template editing
 ------------------------

 #.
 Mailman Extension comes with a default HTML template.
 The Template is located under mailmanext/Resources/Private/Templates/MailingList.html (**do not change the name!**).
-Feel free to edit this so it fits your needs.
+Feel free to edit this so it fits your needs
 ::
 	<table border="1" cellspacing="1" cellpadding="5">
 		<tr>